ajamkotc/belly_rubb/README.md

 ## Project Organization

 ```
 ├── LICENSE                     <- Open-source license if one is chosen
+|
-├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
+├── Makefile                    <- Makefile with convenience commands.
+|
 ├── README.md                   <- The top-level README for developers using this project.
+|
 ├── data
 │   ├── external                <- Data from third party sources.
 │   ├── interim                 <- Intermediate data that has been transformed.
 │   ├── processed               <- The final, canonical data sets for modeling.
 │   └── raw                     <- The original, immutable data dump.
+|
+│── app
+|   ├── config.py               <- Store useful variables and configuration.
+|   ├── db_models.py            <- ORM model for 'access_tokens' table.
+|   ├── db.py                   <- SQLAlchemy database engine setup.
+|   ├── pkce_flow.py            <- OAUTH2 PKCE flow.
-│
+│   └── templates
+|       ├── callback.html       <- HTML template for callback success page.
+|       └── home.html           <- HTML template for homepage.
+|
 ├── docs                        <- A default mkdocs project; see www.mkdocs.org for details
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── models                      <- Trained and serialized models.
 │
 ├── notebooks                   <- Jupyter notebooks.
-Naming convention is a number (for ordering),
-│                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for
+├── pyproject.toml              <- Project configuration file with package metadata.
-│                         belly_rubb and configuration for tools like black
 │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+├── references                  <- Data dictionaries, manuals, and other explanatory materials.
 │
 ├── reports                     <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting
+│   └── figures                 <- Generated graphics and figures to be used in reporting.
 │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── environment.yml             <- The environment file for reproducing the analysis environment.
-│                         generated with `pip freeze > requirements.txt`
 │
-├── setup.cfg          <- Configuration file for flake8
+├── setup.cfg                   <- Configuration file for flake8.
 │
 └── belly_rubb                  <- Source code for use in this project.
     │
-    ├── __init__.py             <- Makes belly_rubb a Python module
+    ├── __init__.py             <- Makes belly_rubb a Python module.
     │
-    ├── config.py               <- Store useful variables and configuration
+    ├── config.py               <- Store useful variables and configuration.
     │
-    ├── dataset.py              <- Scripts to download or generate data
+    ├── dataset.py              <- Scripts to download or generate data.
     │
-    ├── features.py             <- Code to create features for modeling
+    ├── features.py             <- Code to create features for modeling.
     │
     ├── modeling
     │   ├── __init__.py